alejandrovega44/Virtual_Casino/README.md

  CSCE-431 Project

-UI that will connect with all games, once UI is complete, user will be able to play the suite of casino games
+UI that will connect with all games, once UI is complete, user will be able to select and play from the games available